indrarahul/Escape-Python-Shell/README.md

 - To protect system from dangerous commands.
 - To use in CTF Challenges.

-# What this project does ?
+# What this project is all about ?

   - There are 4 restricted python shells I have created, with restricting ['import','eval','compile'], ['import','exec','compile'], ['import','exec','eval'] & ['import','exec','eval','compile'].